calgagi/competitive_programming/comp/README.md

 # comp
 Programming competitions I've competed in or did for practice.

-# Cool algorithms
-A list of cool algorithms I've met in my exploration.
+Here's a list of cool algorithms I've discovered.

 Union find
 ---